uriheep/octree.didactic/README.md

 Each point on the plots represents a mean time value calculated for a set of 1,000 runs.
 Each run comprises a search over a set of randomly generated elements.
-Numbers of the randomly generated elements is given by the horizontal axis.
+Numbers of the randomly generated elements are given by the horizontal axis.
 The full benchmarking set-up can be found in `benchmark/src/main.cpp`

 **Benchmarking results:**

-1. the presented pseudo-Octree implementation outperforms both `std::find_if` and `std::search` when compiled without optimizations flags;
+1. the presented pseudo-Octree implementation outperforms both `std::find_if` and `std::search` when `std::find_if` and `std::search` are compiled without optimizations flags;

 2. `std::find_if` and `std::search` outperform
    the presented implementation when: